-Located in Oregon roughly an hour outside of Portland, the City of St. Helens celebrates Halloween for the entire month of October.
-The city calls the annual celebration Halloweentown, and it offers a plethora of things to do for people of all ages.
-Named after the 1998 movie Halloweentown, the city was the main filming location.
+Located in Oregon roughly an hour north of Portland, the historic city of St. Helens celebrates Halloween from mid-September until Oct.
+31. The city calls the annual celebration The Spirit of Halloweentown and it offers a plethora of things to do for people of all ages.
+Named after the 1998 movie Halloweentown, the city served as the main filming location.

 If you're heading from Vancouver, it should take approximately five hours to drive down.
 Be sure to factor in border crossing wait times, and be aware that traffic through Seattle and south into Olympia can be quite bad at times and can stretch your road trip time by an hour or two, or more.

 Attractions at Halloweentown open daily at 10 a.m. and typically close in the evening between 4 and 5 p.m.
 The main plaza with the pumpkins, The Vendors Village and the pirate area are open every weekend.

 The plaza with the pumpkins is open daily for photos and The Vendors Village is also open for shopping, tasty dining, face painting, and more on weekends.
 Pirates and withes are also spotted entertaining passersby.

 Check out a full list of special events and spooktacular activities in the daily schedule.

 You can also purchase "One Big Ticket Spirit of Halloweentown 2022" which includes Sand Island Adventure, with the new water taxi trip (this feature is not sold separately).